CederGroupHub/smol/docs/src/api_reference/cofe/clusterexpansion.rst

 Expansion
 =========

-:class:`ClusterExpansion` contains the fitted coefficents of the cluster expansion for predicting CE properties of new structures.
+:class:`ClusterExpansion` contains the fitted coefficients of the cluster expansion for predicting CE properties of new structures.

 We provide a thin :class:`RegressionData` dataclass to record the specifics of